 - Dubai Dress Code – Dubai is pretty common when compared to its other Middle Eastern neighbors and allows most types of clothing.
 However, low hanging necklines and revealing backsides are an absolute “no-no” in public places.
 I cannot tell you the number of times I have seen people dress up like they’re going to the beach.
 It just takes little to know about a country’s dress code and adhere to it.
 This becomes exceptionally important during the Holy month of Ramadan when Muslims fast throughout the month and refrain from entertaining activities.
-To know all about Ramadan in Dubai and the rules to follow, read this article
+To know all about visiting Dubai during Ramadan, read my article

 - Woman Safety – Dubai is safe for women and children.
 I can go outdoors and even 3 am and come back home safely without the fear of being mugged.
 Unlike what most people think, the United Arab Emirates has and will always allow women to drive and go out alone.
 I hold a UAE driving license since 18 years of age

 Some common questions that most tourists travelling to Dubai for the first time have are about what to wear in Dubai.
 I have tried to address the most asked questions so as to help you form an idea about what to and what not to wear in Dubai.